Outside of Brazil, it is said that Colombia and Venezuela are two of the most dangerous countries that you could visit in South America.

-But, what about the dangers involved?
+But, what are the dangers involved?

 Safest countries in South America

-Fear of danger and culture shock are the main reasons people reject the idea of travel in Latin America and choose other continents.
+The fear of danger and culture shock are the main reasons people reject the idea of travel in Latin America and choose other continents.

 In other words, staying safe is relative to our experiences.